 How many tools does your team have to use to cope with their daily tasks?
-Google calendar, email, contact form submissions on your website, and VoIP systems are to name a few.
-The good news is that with CRM, you can bring all these tools together to function as a single source of truth.
+Google calendar, email, contact form submissions on your website, and VoIP systems are a few.
+With CRM, the good news is that you can bring all these tools together to function as a single source of truth.

 Set up Automated workflows

 One of the leading CRM benefits is the automation of simple tasks.
 Set and forget actions implemented within the CRM frees up you and your staff to do higher-value work like more customer meeting

 Some examples of automated workflows in real estate sales are:

 - processing website visitor enquiries

 These may be simple even when processed manually, but when there are 100 or more clients, most likely, you will forget about some important events and, with a sales contract, get it wrong, and the deal may fail.